The Ballad of Walter Eckersall and the Snake Born Eating its Tail

 All that’s left of Eckersall is the simple headstone showing the man at rest lived forty-three years.
 At the time he went away he was someone’s son, a title cleanly carved into the block’s granite front.
 But this is the barest glimmer of insight into the man's life and keeps the big story shrouded in darkness.
 Because Eckersall, while the vital spark was in him, had lived out one of the great athletic lives of his time.

 The youth they called Eckie was a school-boy hero at the turn of the twentieth century, a crucial growth period for major-college football as it completed its spread to every corner of the country.
 As a player Eckersall had been transformed by the sportswriters of the era, a group that favored myth and heroics over the more-ambiguous facts of the matter, into a kind of sporting god who was built for public worship.
-In his great fame, which the University of Chicago exploited for treasure and institutional glory, Eckersall embodied all of the excitement, pride, and passion of the early college game.
+In his great fame, which the University of Chicago traded for treasure and institutional glory, Eckersall embodied all of the excitement, pride, and passion of the early college game.
 In his his ensuing dissipation, which the university just as quickly disassociated itself from, he stood just as well for the moral equivocations, ethical uncertainties, and corruption that together make up the complicated reality of big-time, profit-driven college athletics.

 Eckersall played at Chicago under head coach Amos Alonzo Stagg, one of the sport's colossal figures, from 1903 through 1906, when the Maroons were the Monsters of the Midway and the city's first football champions.
 Over the course of four magical autumns on the campus at Hyde Park, three of them All-American campaigns, Eckersall made himself one of the early legends of the fall whose career, and the media and commercial hype built up around it, helped establish the sport's rhythms and culture for all time.